mbel12345/assignment_11/README.md

 ```

 ## Build image and start container
-Note: This must be up-and-running for all local testing
+Note: This must be already running for all local testing
 In WSL/VS Code Terminal:
 ```bash
 docker compose up --build